-The Community Education Department at College of the Redwoods has a mission to serve the educational needs of Humboldt and Del Norte Counties.
+The Workforce and Community Education Department at College of the Redwoods has a mission to serve the educational needs and personal enrichment of Humboldt and Del Norte Counties.
 We are dedicated to providing excellent programming.
-We want to have some of the best instructors and course offerings found anywhere.
-If you are interested in being a part of this fun-loving team, contact us at 707-476-4500.
+We strive to bring the best instructors and course offerings to our community, so if you have a skill to share, we are interested!

 How to get started?